 Hardness in water is usually expressed in the amount of grains present in a gallon of water.
 Soft water is defined by American National Standards NSF/ANSI Standard 44 as water containing <1 grain of hardness per gallon.
 If the amount of grains is anywhere between 3.5 and 7 then your water is slightly hard.
 Anything over 7 grains is classified as hard water.
-Below are some of the negative impacts even low hardness levels can have on a home.
+Below are some of the negative impacts that even low hardness levels can have on a home.

-Reduction on Appliance Lifespan
+Shorten Appliance Lifespan

 Scale build up in sinks, tubs, faucets, dishwashers, washing machines, and other appliances will lead to early malfunction, repeated maintenance calls, and costly replacements.